jenna-tb-ekwealor/meep_lab/content/post/2023-05-29_SWUtah/index.md

 date: 2023-05-29T18:15:21-07:00

 gallery_item:
-- album: utahalbum
+- album: nicaralbum
-  image: Red_sands_2.jpeg
+  image: mardigras.png
-  caption: Beautiful landscape at Snow Canyon State Park in SW Utah.
+  caption: I was there just after Mardi Gras and decorations were still up.

-- album: utahalbum
+- album: nicaralbum
-  image: Red_sands.jpeg
+  image: mule.JPG
-  caption: Look closely and you just may spot some botanists!
+  caption: Mules pull carriages around the French Quarter.

-- album: utahalbum
+- album: nicaralbum
-  image: Syntrichia_caninervis_Dimorphocarpa_ _wislizeni.jpeg
+  image: coffee.JPG
-  caption: *Syntrichia* may act as a nurse cushion, helping seeds germinate and grow.
-Here you can see *Syntrichia caninervis* cushion with a touristplant, *Dimorphocarpa wislizeni* growing out of it.
+  caption: Beignets and coffee with chicory were a high priority.

-- album: utahalbum
+- album: nicaralbum
-  image: crust.jpeg
+  image: crawfish.JPG
-  caption: Here is a bit of pinnacled crust with *Syntrichia* and dark cyanobacteria.
+  caption: I was lucky enough to be invited to a local backyard crawfish boil.

-- album: utahalbum
+- album: nicaralbum
-  image: Carl_Julia.jpeg
+  image: local.png
-  caption: Lab PI Carl and graduate student Julia are looking at a single-leaf ash, *Fraxinus anomala*, a genus which you may be surprise to come across in the Mojave Desert!
+  caption: Fellow DS421 NRT alumn Sara Stoudt (@sastoudt on Twitter) and I made sure to hit up local favorite spots, too.

-- album: utahalbum
+- album: nicaralbum
   image: alligator.JPG
   caption: I got to see alligators in the Pearl River on a boat ride to Honey Island.

-- album: utahalbum
-  image: Leo_Somi.jpeg
-  caption: My trusty field crew.

-- album: utahalbum
+- album: nicaralbum
-  image: Penstemon_ambiguus.jpeg
+  image: pig.JPG
-  caption: Just dreamy *Penstemon ambiguus*.
+  caption: A very exciting moment running into this adorable (but damaging, I know) feral pig in the Honey Island swamp.

-- album: utahalbum
+- album: nicaralbum
-  image: Penstemon_ambiguus_2.jpeg
+  image: mangrove.JPG
-  caption: Just dreamy *Penstemon ambiguus*.
+  caption: Not to be out done by the big, the black mangroves (*Avicennia germinans*) were also a sight to behold.

 ---